LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 The procedure should also carry out the first push to your remote repository(/ies).
 You should have a look to the online page of your repo on GIN (eg https://gin.g-node.org/LAAC-LSCP/mydataset-confidential)
 ![Explore your GIN repo online](../ressources/img/first-push.png)

-The content looks odd?
+The online content does not have the same structure and folders?
 {: .label .label-yellow }
-Your default branch may be set to 'git-annex', change this in the settings:
+Your default branch may be set to 'git-annex', change this in the settings for all the GIN datasets:
 ![Explore your GIN repo online](../ressources/img/default-branch_git-annex.png)
 ![Explore your GIN repo online](../ressources/img/change-default-branch.png)

+Congratulations, you just created a structured and ready to be uses repository for your dataset !!
+Your next step is to populate it with your data.

 ## 3. Organizing raw data (2 hours)